GBBG-7/Networking_codes/Async_client_server/README.txt

 NOTE: Make sure you have python installed on your machine

-Make sure you run the server before the client
+Run the server before the client

 Firstly,To execute these script,open two terminals or tabs, run python ASYNC_SERVER.py which is the server,specify the host